-In addition, chronic stress often leads to behavioral choices which make matters worse (poor diet, lack of exercise, alcohol or drug use, etc.).3
+In addition, chronic stress often leads to behavioral choices which make matters worse (poor diet, lack of exercise, alcohol or drug use, etc.).1

 The healthcare costs resulting from stress are enormous.
-It is estimated that between 75 and 90 percent of all physician office visits are for stress-related ailments and complaints.4
+It is estimated that between 75 and 90 percent of all physician office visits are for stress-related ailments and complaints.2

-Combined with the fact that the American Medical Association says stress is the basic cause of 60 percent of all human illnesses and diseases,2 it becomes clear that the only way to significantly lower healthcare costs in America is to address the root cause of what keeps people up at night.
-Lower stress equals lower healthcare costs.
+In a recent survey, the American Psychological Association found that 80 percent of respondents reported experiencing stress symptoms,3 making it clear that the only way to significantly lower healthcare costs in America is to address the root cause of what keeps people up at night.